sagemath/sagecell/doc/embedding.rst

 Later, the following javascript should be run::

-   singlecell.makeSinglecell({inputDiv: "[jQuery selector]"});
+   singlecell.makeSinglecell({inputLocation: "[jQuery selector]"});

-This creates a basic Single Cell instance at the location matching ``inputDiv``.
-This location must be a unique selector for an HTML ``<div>``.
+This creates a basic Single Cell instance at the location matching ``inputLocation``.
+This location must be a unique selector for an HTML element in which content can be dynamically placed.
 See the documentation for :ref:`singlecell.makeSinglecell() <singlecell.makeSinglecell>` for more configuration options.
 This function returns a dictionary containing information necessary to later move portions of or remove the entirety of the Single Cell instance if desired.

 ``singlecell.makeSinglecell()`` can be called multiple times to embed multiple Single Cell instances, as long as the input (and output, if specified) locations